In Design: East Elden Street Widening in the Town of Herndon

 This project will widen Elden Street from four to six lanes between Herndon Parkway and Fairfax County Parkway (about a third of a mile) in the Town of Herndon.
-The purpose of the project (about a mile in total length) is to reduce congestion, improve safety and enhance access to and from Fairfax County Parkway for drivers, bicyclists and pedestrians.
+The total length of the project between Monroe Street and Fairfax County Parkway is about a mile.

 Other improvements include:

 - Adding bike lanes from Monroe Street to Herndon Parkway and adding from Herndon Parkway to Fairfax County Parkway cycle tracks, which combine the user experience of a separated path with the on-street infrastructure of a conventional bike lane.

 - Undergrounding overhead utilities between Monroe Street and Fairfax County Parkway.

 - Replacing the culverts over Sugarland Run with a new bridge to provide better stream flow and reduce potential flooding.